SorosWen/AmazonScrappingTool/README.md

 # Amazona and eBay Scraper using BeautifulSoup
 This is a personal project as an extension of the 411 project.
-The purpose of this project is to explore functionalities of BeautifulSoup, not for any commercial use.
+The purpose of this project is to explore functionalities of BeautifulSoup and its integration with Python, not for any commercial use.

 **What this Application does:**
 - The application takes a product name and fetch related product information from Amazon and eBay.